lvladikov/ai-media/README.md

 - 🪄 **Creative Image Transformations** - Edit images using natural language instructions (InstructPix2Pix) or remove backgrounds (RMBG-1.4).
 Supports style transfer (Anime, Oil Painting), content modification (features, age), and utility tasks (Background Removal, Silhouettes).
 - 📈 **Upscaling** - Upscale images and videos using AI (Stable Diffusion x2/x4) or simple non-AI (Lanczos/FFmpeg).
 Supports custom factors and chained workflows.
 - 📝 **Description Generation** - Generate a description for an image or video using models like Florence/BLIP (via `transformers`).
+- 🖥️ **Interactive Menus** - Optional guided menu system with arrow key navigation for all features, when no parameters are provided to the main script.
+[See details](#interactive-mode).
 - ⚙️ **Power User Controls**
     - Flexible resolution parsing (strings like "720p", "4k", "1920x1080", or objects like `{w:1920, h:1080}`)
     - Smart time parsing ("1h50m", "15s", `{m:2, s:30}`)